Kmschr/brs_edit/README.md

 ## Warning
 !!!Please!!! make a **backup** of saves before manipulating them.
 It is very possible to edit saves such that they will not load properly and this tool does not protect you from doing so

+## Installation

+Prebuilt binaries for Windows and Linux can be downloaded from the [GitHub releases page](https://github.com/Kmschr/brs_edit/releases/).

 ## Current Features
 ### Import/Exports
 - Export the save preview image